ram-abed/view-and-data-npm/README.md

 ## Test

-Make sure to modify __defaultBucketKey__ in config-view-and-data.js then run command:
+Make sure to set up your consumer key and secret and modify __defaultBucketKey__ in config-view-and-data.js as described above, then run the following commands in the `node_modules/view-and-data/` folder:

+    npm install
     npm test

 ## Usage